mergado/docs/_posts/2023-10-11-rules-and-queries.md

 `version`| Date type field to specify which product data representation to use.
 Date must be in YYYY-MM-DD format.
 `regex filter` | You can specify the regex by which we'll filter project elements that are sent from mergado.
 `Mergado equivalent filter` | You can specify Mergado XML elements whose equivalent for the given format will be sent from Mergado.
-`element paths to extract`| You can specify list of element paths for whose we will send product data.
-This feature is available only for version >= `2022-09-10`
 `settings url` | You can specify the URL address where the settings request containing rule application details will be sent.

 ### Rule settings per each application

 For each rule application, it is possible to modify some of the above settings.
 Before the rule application settings request is sent to the `settings_url` specified in the [Mergado Developers](https://app.mergado.com/developres/) center, the default settings of the rule are included.
 Applications can than modify some of the provided settings thus modifying rule settings for this specific rule application.
-If no `settings_url` is provided, if an error occurs during the settings request, or if Mergado does not receive a response, default settings will automatically be applied.
+If no `settings_url` is provided, if an error occurs during the settings request, or if Mergado does not receive a response, rule application will be terminated.
 Fields included in settings request:

 ```json